project-lv/penal-codes/src/Chapter_1.md

 ## Article VIII — Administrative Implementation

 §116.
 Amendment Procedure.
-Changes require joint approval by the Department of Justice of San Andreas and Las Venturas Judiciary Committee.
+Changes require joint approval by the Department of Justice of San Andreas and the Las Venturas Judiciary Committee.
 Each amendment shall be logged in the Appendix revision table.

 §117.
 Effective Date.
 This Chapter becomes effective upon publication in the Project: Las Venturas legal repository.